ZetaRet/protoss/README.md

 ## Summary

-Tern.js-compliant Prototypes Framework with Polymorphism

-This library leverages the use of Tern.js server in Eclipse allowing the developer to view inheritances in the outline.
-In addition adds several features on top of regular prototyping:
+Features on top of regular prototyping:

 allows super() calls safely from any instance of the inheritance tree
 setSuper() adds quickly new super/parent function class, supports chain calls